 - 1. Methodology for Resource-to-Busbar Mapping & Assumption for the TPP - 2.
-Busbar Mapping Dashboard workbooks for base case portfolio's 2033 and 2035 model year mappings - 3.
-Busbar Mapping Dashboard workbook for the offshore wind sensitivity portfolio's 2035 model year mapping - 4.
-2022 IRP Baseline Reconciliation for online and in-development resources - 5.
+Busbar Mapping Dashboard workbooks for base case portfolio's 2033 and 2035 model year mappings. - 3.
+2022 IRP Baseline Reconciliation for online and in-development resources - 4.
 Retirement List of Thermal Generation Units